Table of Contents

 - Consensus Mechanisms: While public blockchains rely on energy-intensive mechanisms like PoW and PoS, private blockchains utilize less energy-consuming consensus methods such as Proof of Authority (PoA) and Delegated Proof of Stake (DPoS).

-Public Vs. Private Blockchain Comparison
+Public Vs. Private Blockchain: What’s the Difference?

 In this article, we’re not here to label one blockchain as “superior” to the other.
 Instead, we believe the right blockchain solution should align with individual user needs.
 Picture this comparison as a friendly face-off between public and private blockchains, each with its unique strengths.
 Note that this list isn’t exhaustive, but it gives you all the foundational knowledge you need to make an informed decision for your business, team, and organization.